alban12/Puissance4/README.md

-# Puissance4
+# Puissance4 (French name for Connect 4 😉)
-Projet d'IA pour le jeu du puissance 4
+AI Solver for the connect 4